 The same systems which encourage women to report offences of sexual assault simultaneously make its prosecution prohibitively problematic.
-If such an incident takes place within the framework of an official institution or organisation, this does at least potentially provide non-legal avenues for recourse, but if such structures are not in place, an impossible to win all-or-nothing court case is the only available option.
+If such an incident takes place within the framework of an official institution or organisation, this does at least potentially provide non-legal avenues for recourse, but if such structures are not in place, an all-or-nothing court case is the only available option.
 It is little wonder that the majority of women choose to remain silent.
 While all perpetrators of sexual violence and misconduct should feel the full force of the law, the legal system in its current form has proved impotent and it is clear that it is not designed to handle the realities of such crimes: their regularity, their systemic nature, and frequently, their lack of physical evidence.

 If women are to be protected it is obligatory that there be established a whole new body to handle reports of sexual abuse when the available evidence is unlikely to meet the burden of proof in a criminal case.
-A civil suit is always an option but this is costly, placing a huge financial burden on the victim, which could be devastating if she loses.
+A civil suit is always an option but this is costly, placing a huge financial burden on the victim, which could be devastating if they lose.
 Furthermore, on a whole current procedures are still vastly ill-suited to the everyday occurrence of sexual misconduct in its many forms and contexts.
 It is likely in such a system that the punishment would no longer fit the crime but for most women the end goal of reporting sexual violence is to ensure it doesn’t happen again, to themselves or other women.

-Undoubtedly the complainant in the Belfast rape case was forewarned about the realistic chances of the state winning the case, but she pressed ahead regardless.
+The complainant in the Belfast rape case was forewarned about the realistic chances of the state winning the case, but she pressed ahead regardless.
 Her bravery has stimulated an overdue conversation about the misogyny which is rife in Irish society and the devastating consequences it can engender.
 Let us not waste this precious opportunity.

 Featured image¨Rape of the Sabines¨ By Girolamo del Pacchia – J. Paul Getty Museum, Public Domain, https://commons.wikimedia.org/w/index.php?curid=48327746